nitish-gautam/YOLOv3-image-detection/README.md

  : This folder should contain static images which we will be used to perform object detection on for testing and evaluation purposes.

 videos/
  : This directory should contains sample test videos for testing.
 After performing object detection with YOLO on video, we’ll process videos in real time camera input.

-output/
- : Output videos that have been processed by YOLO and annotated with bounding boxes and class names will appear at this location.
+Also, Output videos that have been processed by YOLO and annotated with bounding boxes and class names will appear at this location

 # RESULT
 ![image](https://user-images.githubusercontent.com/46977634/80388315-a5250380-88a1-11ea-9a87-163e2fdd57c6.png)